 In One Line:

-A one‑off match is a thrilling, rare standalone cricket game—current example: rain‑delayed Afghanistan vs New Zealand Test in Greater Noida.
+A one‑off match is a thrilling, rare standalone cricket game—current example: rain‑affected Afghanistan vs New Zealand Test in Greater Noida.